dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Rewatched the exercise from a few weeks ago to refresh myself.
 I then replicated the challenge again on my own to make it stick.

+DAY 97: July 4, 2019

+Today's Progress: Working on the React course.
+TOday he gave us a challenge of having 2 die display and clicking a button to change their values.